UPDATE

 Syntax

-alias Only permit references to table_name as alias.
+AS Only permit references to table_name as the specified alias.

-WHERE condition Only update rows which evaluate to true for condition.
+WHERE Only update rows which evaluate to true for condition.

 Details